fhrginada/ClinicWebsite_BackEnd/PatientApi/README.md

 Notes:
 - `Patient.UserId` is an optional string mapping to an external user system.
-- Attachments API is not included (optional next step).
+- Attachments API is implemented; uploaded files are stored under `wwwroot/uploads/patients/{id}`.
+- This project uses SQL Server by default in `appsettings.json`.
+If you previously had a local SQLite file (e.g. `clinic.db`), it is not required.